bigboyconst/VBC2/README.md

 This will create folder in your `Mods` directory named `VBC2` containing everything currently on the repository.
 Now to set this up with GitHub Desktop, you need to open it and click on `File > Add local repository`.
 You will receive a pop up telling you to input the path of the repository.
 This is where you input the path to the repository you just cloned (which should look like `.../Steam/steamapps/common/Celeste/Mods/VBC2/`).

 Now, everything should be properly set up for you to push and pull from the repo.

+### MacOS

+For MacOS, you'll follow the same procedure, except when right clicking on the `Mods` folder, you'll want to click on `New Terminal at Folder`.
+Then, copy paste the same command as earlier to clone the repository and follow the same steps for GitHub desktop to be able to push and pull.